-This will be determined by the Deputy Chief Constable at the Strategic Crime Incident and Risk Recording Group (SCIRRG) who monitor all organisational risks.
+This will be determined by the Deputy Chief Constable at the SRALG who monitor all organisational risks.
 The Chief Officer Group (COG) will then decide whether to manage Force risks coming to their attention or monitor SMT/Portfolio management.

 Subsequent meetings review existing risks, progress of control measures and re-assess the risk scoring and control measures as appropriate.
-This takes place monthly at SMT/SCIRRG meetings and all Force risks irrespective of level are reviewed quarterly at COG.
+This takes place monthly/bi monthly at SMT/SRALG meetings and all Force risks irrespective of level are reviewed quarterly at COG.
 The progress and impact of control strategies will be examined and any adjustments necessary made.